Constellation-Labs/documentation-hub/learn/core/problems.md

 Web 2.0 model.
 Web 3.0 does not necessarily replace existing information technology infrastructure, rather, it builds upon it by proposing a new decentralized protocol to add to its existing suite of protocols.
-No DLT or Blockchain technology to date has proven to be scalable, durable, and flexible enough to be considered eligible for entry into the existing TCP/IP stack as standardized decentralized protocol for transferring and validating data.
+No DLT or Blockchain technology to date has proven to be scalable, durable, and flexible enough to be considered eligible for entry into the existing TCP/IP stack as a standardized decentralized protocol for transferring and validating data.
 There are many outstanding challenges that need to be overcome before a standard will emerge.
 The challenges that Constellation Network seeks to solve are as follows: